 This client had seen success through traditional PR but was looking to enhance its digital presence and build a strong library of backlinks.

-In order to help, we ran a survey about giving up a personal expense to splurge on pets.
-The data, supported by stellar design, earned the post over 40 backlinks.
+To help, we ran a substantial statistics-based content piece that aggregated trends and benchmarks in the SaaS space relevant to Vena’s audience.
+The data, supported by stellar design, earned the post over 126 backlinks.

-This worked especially well for our friends at The Zebra when we created a study illustrating that Americans were living in bigger homes with fewer people.
+For example, for our friends at The Zebra, we analyzed public data from the U.S. Census Bureau and Zillow to reveal that Americans were living in bigger homes with fewer people.
 Using public data from the U.S Census Bureau and Zillow, we were able to easily pull data together and create a compelling story.

 Creative Campaigns

-Animations, for instance, are a great medium for step-by-step content.
-In our example from Shari’s Berries, we’re able to show what seeding a pomegranate looks like alongside directions for how to do it.
+In our example from Hippo, we’re able to show what fire-resistant home upgrades can look like compared to standard homes.
 Design improvements like this separate our content from similar posts.

 There’s a science to figuring out the best ways to present information so it’s digestible and warrants an emotional response from a reader.
 In creating content at Siege, we think about not only what there’s a need for, but also the form in which the content will be best served.